oshgodage/Code-Complexity-Measuring-Tool/README.md

 # Code-Complexity-Measuring-Tool

-This repository contain source code related to the all complexity factors including size, method, variable, coupling and control struture.
+This repository contain source code related to the all complexity factors including size, method, variable, coupling and control structure.
 Please note that other resources are not contain in this repository such as libraries so on.....

 Thank you